alexsabr/AS_Booksynthetized/networking.md

 - RECEIVE : block until you receive data from someone you are connected
 - DISCONNECT : Make known that you no longer wish to communicate

+***Transport Service Access Point TSAP***, entities allowing multiple processes on a same host to use the network at the same time,  those are ports in TCP and UDP.

+Port mapping program
+inetd

+### SCTP
+### QUIC

 ## Application Layer